What Do You Know About Grilling the Perfect Steak?

 Ready to get started?
-Then roll up your sleeves – things are about to heat up in here.
+Then roll up your sleeves – things are about to heat up.

 This is by far the most important step.
+Grilling the perfect steak starts with the right Beef.
 Even the greatest chefs can’t turn dog food into delicacy.
 When choosing your steak, use the USDA ratings:

 If you’re looking to grill the perfect steak, nothing less than Prime grade beef will do.

 Of course, there are different cuts of meat, too.

 - Filet: The most tender cut.
 Due to less marbling, it doesn’t have the flavor as other cuts, but it’s still regarded as a quality cut.